What is GrooveGrid?

 Groups

 Select multiple tracks and group them.
 Groups collapse in the UI, share volume and pan as a sub-mix, and can be edited as a batch.
 Ungroup to flatten them back to individual tracks.
+The group header carries its own Mute and Solo toggles, so you can drop or solo the whole sub-mix in one click.

 Emphasis track